 Crest is built to be performant by design and has numerous quality/performance levers.
-However it is also built to be very flexible and powerful and as such can not compete with a minimal, mobile-centric ocean renderer such as the one in the BoatAttack project.
+However it is also built to be very flexible and powerful and as such can not compete with a minimal, mobile-centric water solution such as the one in the Boat Attack project.
 Therefore we target Crest at PC/console platforms.